 CML represents the average time a customer is without power during the year.
 It is calculated by taking the sum of customer minutes lost for all incidents, excluding the allowed exceptional events, divided by customers connected.
 The targets are defined by Ofgem at each DNO level.
-The Company is performing better than its targets as we are focused on ensuring complete network reliability for our customers.
+Year on year the Company is performing better than its targets as we are focused on ensuring complete reliability network for our customers.